-Goel - Redeemer
+Goel - - Redeemer

-Moshia - Savior
+Mashia - - Savior

-We are concerned only with the title "Messiah," which Jews and Christians agree will be applied to the Promised One.
-In the Hebrew Bible, "moshiach" always means "anointed":
+We are concerned only with the title "Messiah," which Jews and missionaries agree will be applied to the Promised One.
+In the Hebrew Bible, "mashiach" always means anointed.

-He gives His king great salvation and shows mercy to His anointed, to David, and to his seed, forevermore.
+He gives His king great salvation and shows mercy to His anointed, to David and to his seed forevermore.